hitaishin-17/webinar-no-show-recovery-workflow/README.md

    leads → moved to nurture

 ---
+### 👤 User Story
+As a Growth Marketer,
+I want to automatically re-engage webinar no-shows,
+So I can convert missed attendance into demo bookings without manual follow-ups.

 ## Product Thinking: Turning No-Shows into Pipeline

 This wasn’t just a marketing workflow — it was a product-led initiative driven by real behavior and validated through agile iteration.